jaeraxdoto/mhlib/README.md

 algorithms and an extensive example for the QAP and many minor changes or improvements.
 Further contributions are due to *Sandro Pirkwieser*, *Matthias Prandtstetter*, and *Frederico Dusberger*.

+Besides the actual C++ library, mhlib also contains

+- **demo-sched**: A demonstration program using mhlib and in particular its mh_scheduler module for solving the ONEMAX and ONEPERM problems by means of variable neighborhood search (VNS).
+This demo should be used as template for new applications realizing a VNS, VND, GRASP, or Large Neighborhood Search.
+It also supports multi-threading, for which the demo also contains a test function.

+- **summary.pl**: A Perl script used to statistically summarize many runs over many instances.

+- **aggregate.R**: An R (https://www.r-project.org/) script used to
+  further aggregate the results obtained by summary.pl and in particular to make statistical tests for showing the significance of different configurations.
+Furthermore, this script also contains some exemplary functions for drawing graphs.

+- **irace**: An exemplare configuration for applying irace (http://iridia.ulb.ac.be/irace/) to systematically tune parameters.
+In this example just the number of used VNS neighborhoods is tuned for demo-sched.
+Use this configuration as a template for your own mhlib applications. irace must be installed within R, and the environment variable IRACE_HOME must be set and point to the main irace directory, which is usually ~/.R_libs/irace.

+- **demo-onemax** and **demo-qap**: These are demonstration programs in particular for the classes realizing evolutionary algorithms, but also simulated annealing and tabu search.
+The also demonstrated mh_vns and mh_vnd are deprecated; new implementations should use mh_scheduler for realizing VNS, VND, GRASP, and Large Neighborhood Search.
+  While demo-onemax solves the ONEMAX and ONEPERM problems, demo-qap solves the quadratic assignment problem.

 ## Changelog: major changes over major releases ##

 ### Version 4.0 ###